Support for Grant Writing

 Resources

-The Office of Sponsored Projects offers a wealth of resources, including guidelines and examples for NEH, NIH, NSF, and Fulbright proposals.
-They also offer proposal development training.
+The Office of Sponsored Program's Research Development Team offers a wealth of resources, including guidelines and examples for NEH, NIH, NSF, and Fulbright proposals.

 And they can help you learn to use Pivot in order to identify potential grant opportunities.